 Neonatal Intensive Care Unit

-The NICU at Lutheran Children's Hospital is designed and equipped to allow its specially trained staff to provide care for infants who are ill, born prematurely or have a condition that requires constant monitoring.
+Lutheran Hospital's NICU is designed and equipped to allow its specially trained staff to provide care for infants who are ill, born prematurely or have a condition that requires constant monitoring.

 Pediatric Intensive Care Unit